brballer/exoPlanet_visualization/README.md

 # exoPlanet_visualization
 A Python based tool for visualizing transit curves of exoplanets and eclipsing binary star systems.
+The major improvements of this version are

+* A star system animation
+* Option to include a circumsecondary dust disk
+* Speed improvements
+* Option to bulk-load model inputs

 ### Intended audience
 Citizen scientists who would like to understand what causes features of transit curves, for example those involved with PlanetHunters NGTS.